jyouturner/crowdstrike/document/design.md

 With such distributed system, we need to setup extensive monitoring.
 For example, we can use Datadog to monitor AWS services and also our services.

 AWS Services:

     S3:

-        Bucket size (number of objects and total storage used) Request rate (PUT, GET, DELETE, and other operations) Latency (time taken to complete requests)
+        * Bucket size (number of objects and total storage used)
+        * Request rate (PUT, GET, DELETE, and other operations)
+        * Latency (time taken to complete requests)
-        Error rate (4xx and 5xx errors)
+        * Error rate (4xx and 5xx errors)
     SQS:

-        Queue size (number of messages in the queue) Message age (age of oldest message in the queue) Number of messages sent/received/deleted
+        * Queue size (number of messages in the queue)
+        * Message age (age of oldest message in the queue)
+        * Number of messages sent/received/deleted
-        Latency (time taken to send/receive messages)
+        * Latency (time taken to send/receive messages)
-        Error rate (failed SendMessage and ReceiveMessage calls) RDS (PostgreSQL):
+        * Error rate (failed SendMessage and ReceiveMessage calls)

-        CPU utilization
-        Memory usage
+    RDS (PostgreSQL):

-        Storage usage
+        * CPU utilization, Memory usage, Storage usage
-        Connection count
+        * Connection count
-        Read and write IOPS
+        * Read and write IOPS
-        Database transaction rate
+        * Database transaction rate
-        Query latency
+        * Query latency
-        Error rate
+        * Error rate

     DynamoDB:

-        Read and write capacity units
+        * Read and write capacity units
-        Consumed read and write capacity
+        * Consumed read and write capacity
-        Throttled read and write events
+        * Throttled read and write events
-        Latency (time taken for GetItem, PutItem, and UpdateItem operations) Error rate (failed read and write requests)
+        * Latency (time taken for GetItem, PutItem, and UpdateItem operations)
+        * Error rate (failed read and write requests)
 EKS:

     Node-level metrics:

-        CPU usage and utilization
-        Memory usage and utilization
-        Disk usage and IOPS
+        * CPU usage and utilization, Memory usage and utilization, Disk usage and IOPS
-        Network throughput (inbound and outbound)
+        * Network throughput (inbound and outbound)

     Pod-level metrics:

-        CPU usage and limits
-        Memory usage and limits
-        Network throughput (inbound and outbound)
+        * CPU usage and limits, Memory usage and limits, Network throughput (inbound and outbound)
-        Number of restarts (to detect crash loops)
+        * Number of restarts (to detect crash loops)
-        Pod status (Running, Pending, Failed, etc.)
+        * Pod status (Running, Pending, Failed, etc.)
-    Kubernetes control plane metrics:
-        API server request rate and latency
-        etcd read and write latency
-        Controller manager and scheduler metrics

 Application-level metrics:

-        Request rate (for all services)
+        * Request rate (for all services)
-        Error rate (HTTP 4xx and 5xx errors), available in Api Gateway Request latency
+        * Error rate (HTTP 4xx and 5xx errors), available in Api Gateway
+        * Request latency
-        Custom service metrics, if available (e.g., task processing time, number of processed tasks)
+        * Custom service metrics, if available (e.g., task processing time, number of processed tasks)

 ## Failure Handling

     Frontend:

         Implement retries with exponential backoff for API calls.

     API:

-        Add error handling and logging to track failures.
+        * Add error handling and logging to track failures.
-        Use retries with exponential backoff when interacting with other services (e.g., S3, SQS, SNS).
+        * Use retries with exponential backoff when interacting with other services (e.g., S3, SQS, SNS).
-        Return appropriate error messages and HTTP status codes for failed requests.
+        * Return appropriate error messages and HTTP status codes for failed requests.

     S3:

-        Use S3 bucket versioning.
+        * Use S3 bucket versioning.
-        Enable S3 object replication to another AWS region for added data durability.
+        * Enable S3 object replication to another AWS region for added data durability.

     EKS Cluster:

-        Implement liveness and readiness probes for microservices to ensure that unhealthy instances are restarted.
+        * Implement liveness and readiness probes for microservices to ensure that unhealthy instances are restarted.
-        Set desired number of replicas are running at all times.
+        * Set desired number of replicas are running at all times.
-        Monitor pod logs and resource usage to identify and mitigate issues.
+        * Monitor pod logs and resource usage to identify and mitigate issues.

     SQS Queues:

-        Enable dead-letter queues to handle messages that can't be processed successfully after a specified number of attempts.
+        * Enable dead-letter queues to handle messages that can't be processed successfully after a specified number of attempts.
-        Monitor the number of messages in the queues and adjust the number of service instances or retries accordingly.
+        * Monitor the number of messages in the queues and adjust the number of service instances or retries accordingly.

     SNS Topics:

-        Monitor SNS metrics, such as the number of messages published, failed deliveries, and retries.
+        * Monitor SNS metrics, such as the number of messages published, failed deliveries, and retries.
-        Ensure subscribers have appropriate error handling and retries.
+        * Ensure subscribers have appropriate error handling and retries.

     RDS PostgreSQL and DynamoDB:

-        Enable automated backups and point-in-time recovery to protect against data loss.
+        * Enable automated backups and point-in-time recovery to protect against data loss.
-        Monitor database performance and logs to identify issues and optimize queries as needed.
+        * Monitor database performance and logs to identify issues and optimize queries as needed.

     Monitoring:

-        Set up alerts in Datadog for critical issues, such as high error rates, high latency, or resource saturation.
+        * Set up alerts in Datadog for critical issues, such as high error rates, high latency, or resource saturation.
-        Regularly review logs and metrics to identify trends and potential issues.
+        * Regularly review logs and metrics to identify trends and potential issues.

 ## Application Level Failure Handling